dadddda/carousel-react/README.md

 # React.js carousel component

-This carousel component works on desktop and mobile devices with it's responsive design.
+This carousel component works on desktop and mobile devices with its responsive design.
 It works with any HTML content.
 Supports swipes, button navigation, thumbnails and infinite scroll.
 It's implemented without using any third-party libraries.

 ### Install